cisocrgroup/OCR-Workshop/manuals/profiler-manual.md

 unmunch ./de_DE.dic ./de_DE.aff | grep -E -v "/|-" > mydictionary.dic
 ~~~

-The `grep -E -v "/|-"` expression filters all composita components
+The `grep -E -v "/|-"` expression in the above command is used to
-from the dictionary file.
-The resulting file can now be processed in
+filter out all composita components from the dictionary file.
+The
-the same way as described above.
+resulting file can now be processed in the same way as described
+above.

 #### Pattern file
 The pattern file contains pattern rules that describe how to transform